 Do I need insurance to practice?

 Yes.
 VTCT (the awarding body), require you to obtain professional indemnity insurance.
 This should be renewed annually.
 You may also obtain student cover whilst you are training.
 Full details of providers and discounts offered to Sports Therapy UK students will be provided when you commence the practical training.

 How long will it take me to qualify?

-Our Flexible Award Programme allows you to progress at a pace to suit you, although you must complete all exams and assignments for either your Level 3 or Level 4 qualifications no longer than 12 months after completion of your practical training.
+Our Flexible Award Programme allows you to progress at a pace to suit you, although you must complete all exams and assignments for either your Level 3 or Level 4 qualifications no longer than 8 months after the end of your practical training.

 What happens if I miss a training weekend?